Seir Kieran GAA: Offaly hurling in transition, 1989 and 1990

 Having gone down badly to Kilkenny in the Leinster Minor Hurling Final of 1988 (when Aidan Mulrooney and Johnny Dooley represented Seir Kieran), the Offaly Minors proved unstoppable the following year, beating Wexford and Dublin to qualify for a re-match against the Cats in the Leinster Final (9 July 1989).
 This was a great, fast and open game and ended at 14 points apiece.
 Offaly won the replay at Portlaoise by 4-13 to 0-13.
 Kevin Flynn (2), Raymond Dooley and Ronan McNamara were the goal-scorers, while a Kilkenny attack that included Charlie Carter failed to beat John Troy.
-In the All Ireland Semi-final, Offaly lived dangerously against a fast and skillful Down team, before winning by 1-11 to 1-5.
+In the All Ireland Semi-final, Offaly lived dangerously against a fast and skilful Down team, before winning by 1-11 to 1-5.
 They had sharpened up considerably by the first Sunday in September, and triumphed over Clare (2-16 to 1-12) for the Faithful County's third Minor Title in four years.
 Brian Whelahan was captain.
 Offaly played almost to exhibition standard at times, although Clare proved a tough nut to crack.
 Niall Hand goaled for Offaly after four minutes, and again just before half time when Davy Fitzgerald the Clare custodian failed to cut out Adrian Cahill's pass.
 Cahill himself scored 0-3, as did Oisin O'Neill, while Raymond Dooley (line-ball) and Ronan McNamara each contributed 0-1.
 Johnny Dooley scored 0-8, bringing his tally over the entire campaign to 42 points (of which 24 had been from placed balls).